ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 ## Class 1

 Introduction to the class, to Python, and to Deepnote.
 Reading data from a csv file.
-Introduction to pandas.
+Introduction to pandas, especially pandas Series and pandas DataFrames.
+Introduction to indexing and slicing in pandas.
+Performing basic *Exploratory Data Analysis* (EDA) on a dataset using Python (and pandas in particular).

 ## Class 2

 Making a for-loop more *Pythonic*.
 Making repetitive code more *Dry*.
 List comprehension and dictionary comprehension.
+Using f-strings.

 ## Class 3